AU-ExoMars/PCOT/mkdocs/docs/userguide/favesandmacros/index.md

 ![!The L2 norm macro](macros2.png)

 @@@ info
-Note that there is a spurious warning about a node that is out-of-date.
-Ignore it: PCOT doesn't yet know that macro prototype nodes never really run, they just get copied.
+Note that you won't get warnings about out-of-date nodes while in a macro, because these nodes never run - they are just copied.
+You also won't see bad connections (normally marked as red arrows) to outputs with no value (such as *expr* nodes which haven't run).
+Again, these nodes will never set their output type, so such warnings would be pointless.
 @@@

 ### Using macros